olegam/Postboks/README.md

 ## Features

-- Syncs all e-Boks PDF documents to a folder of your choice.
+- Syncs all e-Boks documents to a folder of your choice.
 E.g. your Dropbox folder.
 - Support for multiple accounts.
 - Secure storage of credentials using the OS X keychain.
 - Automatic start.